nub3Ar/Catswork/README.txt

 Added client id in manifest.json.
 Unable to add a working key.
 Authentication of chrome identity api is working.

+8/2/18
+Connected popup.js file and myapp.js file.
+Now the extracted info from emails are stored in global variables and can be accesssed in popup.js

 7/26/18, Barry: Added modal to creating profile.
 Trying to fix eventlistener in option page